How different types of trust income are taxed, what management expenses and reliefs can be deducted, and understanding the tax pool.

 A shortfall can arise where the amount of tax credits on payments to beneficiaries exceeds the amount available in the tax pool.

 This can happen when:

-- some of the income received falls within the ‘standard rate band’ and is taxed at the lower rates of 10% for dividends and 20% for other income - only the income taxed at 20% enters the pool
+- some of the income received falls within the ‘standard rate band’ and is taxed at the lower rates of 7.5% for dividends and 20% for other income

-- some of the income received is from dividends and is taxed at the dividend trust rate 38.1%, but what enters the tax pool is the difference between the dividend trust rate and the dividend ordinary rate 7.5%, so only 30.6% the enters the tax pool
+- some of the income received is from chargeable event gains from certain life insurance policies taxed at 45%, but what enters the tax pool is the difference between the trust rate and basic rate 20%, so only 25% enters the tax pool

 How to prevent a tax shortfall

 Use the HMRC tax pool calculator to:

 - check for (and prevent) a potential tax pool shortfall when planning a distribution of income

 - enter estimates to work out the maximum income you can distribute to beneficiaries over the tax year without incurring a tax shortfall